 What Real Listening Looks Like

 It also helps to reflect back what you’re hearing.
 That might sound like, “It sounds like you felt dismissed in that meeting”, or “You seem really worn down by all of this”.
 You’re not parroting their words.
-You’re showing that you are trying to understand their experience.
-That effort alone can make someone feel more settled and more open.
+You’re showing that you’re trying to understand their experience.
+In communication research, active listening helps ensure mutual understanding because it shows the other person that their message has actually been received.

-Ask Better Questions, Not More Questions
+Ask Better Questions

 Thoughtful questions can deepen connection, but they need the right tone.
 A rapid-fire interrogation rarely helps.
 Gentle, open questions tend to work better.
 “What felt hardest about that?” is often more useful than “Why did you do that?”
 The first invites reflection.
 The second can sound like a cross-examination, even when that isn’t your intention.

-Listening Without Making It About You
+Don’t Make It About You

 Many people respond to someone’s pain or frustration with their own similar story.
 Sometimes that can help.
 Often, though, it shifts attention too quickly.
 The other person may end up comforting you or watching their moment disappear.